CraigChamberlain/SolarLunarDate/docs/my-calendar.md

         e.g 2018-10-12```

-        It would be good to have a version that made more of the Phase of the Moon, this would make it more universal, and limit the problems associated with crushing timezone.
+        It would be good to have a version that made more of the Phase of the Moon, this would make it more universal, and limit the problems associated with crushing time zone.

         ```{SolarYear}-{FullMoonsOfYTD}-{Phase of Moon in 1/8ths of Moon}
         e.g 2018-10-1/2```